CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     creatures/          molecules/          notes.txt           solar.pdf
     data/               north-pacific-gyre/ pizza.cfg           writing/

+**cd**
+^^^^^^
+**stands for "change directory"
-Second, we can actually change our location to a different directory, so we are no longer located in our home directory.

-The **command to change locations is cd** followed by a directory name to change our working directory. **cd stands for “change directory”**, which is a bit misleading: the command doesn’t change the directory, it changes the shell’s idea of what directory we are in.
+We can change our location to a different directory, so we are no longer located in our home directory.
+The command doesn’t change the directory, it changes the shell’s idea of what directory we are in.

 Let’s say we want to move to the data directory we saw above.
 We can use the following series of commands to get there: